 Selling expenses consist primarily of personnel and related expenses in support of sales and marketing efforts.
 These costs include salaries, benefits, bonuses and stock-based compensation.
 In addition, selling expense includes costs related to advertising and promotion efforts, branding costs, partner-based commissions, costs associated with our annual customer conferences and amortization of certain acquired intangible assets.
 We intend to continue to invest in our sales and marketing capabilities in the future to continue to increase our brand awareness and expect these costs to increase on an absolute dollar basis as we grow our business and continue to expand our market and partner ecosystem penetration.
-Sales and marketing expense in absolute dollars and as a percentage of total revenue may fluctuate from period-to-period based on total revenue levels and the timing of our investments in our sales and marketing functions as these investments may vary in scope and scale over future periods.
-In addition, travel restrictions due to COVID-19 continue to result in reductions in travel and external marketing events.
-These costs are expected to increase once travel and conference restrictions are lifted, although it is uncertain whether they will return to historical levels experienced pre-COVID-19.
+Sales and marketing expense in absolute dollars and as a percentage of total revenue may fluctuate from period-to-period based on total revenue levels and the timing of our investments in our sales and marketing functions, as these investments will occur in advance of experiencing the benefits from such investments and may vary in scope and scale over future periods.
+Removal of COVID-19 travel restrictions resulted in increase as travel and external marketing event expenses in 2022, which were significantly lower in 2021.
+These costs will increase as travel and conference attendance continues to increase, although it is uncertain whether such costs will return to historical levels experienced pre-COVID-19.